 Underfloor heating cost depends entirely on what system you opt for and whether you install it into a new-build (or install at the time of renovating an existing property) or not.
 An electric system will cost around £75 per square metre for pre-fitted underfloor heating mats, or £100 per square metre for the loose cables.
 Further costs come in the form of insulation to lay under the system, heating controls and electrician fees.

-It's important not to be under the illusion that underfloor heating is a money saver.
-The Energy Saving Trust noting that a water-based system will only save you £20 a year for the average home using a condensing boiler.
-Given the substantial installation costs, you are unlikely to save much.
+It's important not to be under the illusion that underfloor heating is a money-saver - it depends on the surface area you're working with as well as your fuel source and this, coupled with the substantial installation costs, means you are unlikely to save much.

-Record meter readings from a standard dial meter, digital meter or an Economy 7 gas and electricity meters in this Uswitch guide to reading energy meters.Learn more
+Find out how to take meter readings from any type of gas or electricity meter in this Uswitch guide to reading energy meters.Learn more

 Find out how Ofgem works with both energy suppliers and consumers.
 Discover how the UK energy regulator helps ensure consumers get a fair deal on their energy.Learn more